-To enable USB/ADB Debugging option in Android TV.
+To enable the USB/ADB Debugging option in Android TV.
 You first need to enable developer options.
 To do that, follow these steps.

 Open Android TV Settings by clicking on the settings (gear) icon.

-Now go to Device Preferences > About > Click on 7-8 times on build number using the select button on the remote.
+Now go to Device Preferences > About > Click on 7-8 times on the build number using the select button on the remote.